-"Zz" Icon (F1): Places the Notebook PC in suspend mode (either Save-to-RAM or Save-to-Disk depending on sleep button setting in power management setup).
+"Z" Icon (F1): Places the Notebook PC in suspend mode (either Save-to-RAM or Save-to-Disk depending on sleep button setting in power management setup).

-Radio Tower (F2): Wireless Models Only: Toggles the internal wireless LAN or Bluetooth (on selected models) ON or OFF with an on-screen-display.
-When enabled, the corresponding wireless indicator will light.
-Windows software settings are necessary to use the wireless LAN or Bluetooth or Bluetooth.
+(F2): Wireless Models Only: Toggles the internal wireless LAN ON and OFF.
+When enabled, the wireless LAN LED will light.
+Windows software settings are necessary to use the wireless LAN.